Yfedorov25/aws-iam-security-automation/README.md

 - Checks for access keys that haven't been used recently.
 - Deletes old access keys and issues new ones as necessary.

-**Use Case:** Ideal for organizations looking to automate the rotation and management of IAM access keys.
+**Use Case:** Suitable for companies with stringent security policies that mandate frequent key rotation for enhanced protection against credential compromise.

 ### Access Key Rotation